-The wholesale water service charges to all Customers, including the Detroit Customer class, include recovery of amounts related to forecasted bad debt associated with Highland Park.
+As noted above, the sewer service charges to suburban wholesale Customers include recovery of amounts related to forecasted bad debt associated with Highland Park.
 The forecasted revenues in this report continue to include the estimated future bad debt expense related to Highland Park.
-In effect, the Regional Water System is fully "hedged" against lack of payment of bills by Highland Park.
+In effect, the Regional Sewer System and the suburban wholesale Customers are fully "hedged" against lack of payment of bills by Highland Park.
+The current service charges already include prospective and true-up amounts, and any recovery from Highland Park that is higher than the assumed collection rate will serve to reduce the amounts currently being carried by other Customers.